 - Beware of the roads – A lot of the roads in Cornwall are quite hilly and you will come across many single-lane country roads.
 Something to be aware of if you are not used to this kind of countryside driving.

-If you are looking for a specific itinerary to follow, I have created a PDF of my personal itinerary which you can download below.
+If you are looking for a specific itinerary to follow, I have created a PDF of one of my personal itineraries which you can download below.
 Use either the file download or the Pinterest link: